A Quick Guide to Scottish Dialects

 The first step is to really work on your English so that you have the vocabulary, grammar and overall language skills that you need to get you started.
 From this point, you can learn Scottish colloquialisms so that you can better understand your new Scottish friends and contacts.
 The second step is to choose a language instruction programme that recognises the need to learn British dialects and which includes specific examples of Scottish accents and dialects.
 For example, the Glaswegian dialect includes plenty of words which aren't found outside of the city region!

 If you want to learn English in a way that will set you up for success with Scottish, it is worth looking at modern methods of language instruction.
 Many courses ensure that your growing abilities include regional accent appreciation, and promote the learning of local and regional words as you develop your abilities with the rich and nuanced language of the British Isles.

 Most of us simply don't have time to attend evening classes or to read books.
 Summer schools are nice - if you have the time and money and aren't in a hurry to learn!
 Conversational practice is great if you have another suitably experienced speaker who is available when you are... and yes, there is content available online, but it tends to be community-curated, which means that it is of varied quality.
 Where it's free, you will also invariably be inundated with irritating adverts.
 A better approach can be to try a modern language app such as Babbel, which allows you to learn at your own pace from your phone, with Scottish accents, and no adverts ever!

 Features of the Babbel app

 - Courses devised by 150 language experts

 - Authentic accents that allow you to learn English across different regions

 Learners wishing to study Scottish accents and local dialects will discover a plethora of information online.
 In just 15 minutes a day, Babbel students progress at rapid pace and thus interact with locals fast.
-Why not download the app to begin your first lesson of Spanish, German, Italian or French online for free?
+Why not download the app to begin your first language lesson online for free?